forcepusher/WebSocketRelay/Packages/com.bananaparty.websocketrelay/README.md

 3. UDP support via HTTP/3 QUIC.
 At this point it's going to be just as efficient as any other non-web network library.

 Not planned:
 1. Chasing performance brownie points.
-If it's not spiking in a profiler, then I'm not doing anything.
+If something is not spiking in a profiler, then it will not be optimized.
 2. Drag and drop garbage.
 Too much hassle and bloat just to get right.
 If you're not a programmer - don't touch it.
 3. Deterministic prediction-rollback.
 Very CPU-intensive, expensive to develop, and horrible developer experience.